decipher2k/Windows-AI-Assistant/README.md

 Good models (70B) will require 24GB VRAM and more.<br>
 Set the model name and a system prompt in the settings window.<br>
 You can find models at https://ollama.com/search <br>
+<h3>Keyword.</h3><br>
+You can set a custom keyword for starting speech recognition.
+Default is "Computer".<br>
+Thus you can say "Computer, who was John F. Kennedy" to get informations about John F. Kennedy.<br>
 <br>
 <h2>Costs:</h2><br>
 <br>